 Duke of Edinburgh Award Scheme

-We are delighted to be able to offer the Duke of Edinburgh Award at John Ferneley College.
+We are delighted to be able to offer the Duke of Edinburgh Award at John Ferneley College to students from Year 9 upwards.

 The DofE Award is a game-changer.
-They know that perseverance and passion for long-term goals is linked to success in education, life and work.
-Our structured programme of volunteering, physical and skills based challenges inspire, guide and support young people to achieve.
+They know that perseverance and passion for long-term goals are linked to success in education, life, and work.
+Our structured programme of volunteering, physical and skills-based challenges inspire, guide and support young people to achieve.

 They believe that anything is possible and the possibilities are endless.
 The positive effects of the DofE are proven and far-reaching.
 Communities are enriched with passionate and driven volunteers, businesses benefit from work-ready, competent recruits and young people are given the confidence to shine.